K. C. Das (chemist): Personality

 K.C.
-Das was a much beloved figure in Calcutta, and was a lifelong believer in the Swadeshi philosophy and continued to be staunchly anti-British even post-Independence.
+Das was a renown figure in Calcutta, and was a lifelong believer in the Swadeshi philosophy and continued to be staunchly anti-British even post-Independence.
 Since his return from the United States and Japan, he chose to wear only Khadi clothing.

 He was immensely popular in the Baidya community as well, providing scholarships to a number of young boys who came to Calcutta for their education.
 He was intensely committed to the ideals of entrepreneurship, and was known to dislike the idea of 'service'.
 At the time of his funeral, a number of people came forward and recounted how, on his walks around the lakes in Calcutta, Das would stop them and encourage them to give up the idea of looking for a job and start something of their own - no matter how small.
 Often he would provide the seed capital for the ventures, and never asked for the money back.